-A. LICENSING.
+A. LICENSING IN TEXAS.
 In Texas, a real property appraiser can be, but is not required to be, licensed or certified by the Texas Appraiser Licensing and Certification Board.
-[See the Texas Appraiser Licensing and Certification Act (Tex.
-Rev. Civ.
-Stat.
-Ann. art.
-6573a.2)].
+[See the Texas Appraiser Licensing and Certification Act, Tex.Admin.
+Code ch.
+153.]
 The federal Financial Institution Reform and Recovery Act (FIRREA) requires an appraiser to be certified by the state if the transaction is subject to federal jurisdiction.
 But it is only when the appraisal is connected with a "federally related transaction" that the appraiser is required to be certified by the Board.
 Smith v.
 Levine, 911 S.W.2d 427, 433 (Tex.
 App.--San Antonio 1995, writ denied).

 In Texas, only certified or licensed appraisers can do "certified appraisals" or "licensed appraisals."
 These kinds of appraisals must conform to USPAP.
+(See Section XV below for a discussion of USPAP).
 See TEX.
 ADMIN.
-CODE ANN. § 155.1.
+CODE ANN. § 155.1, "Standards of Practice."